SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

 ## `__AVR_ARCH__`
-This can be set to 102, 103, or 104 depending on flash size - the compiler sets this, and it works foer ALL AVR parts.
+This can be set to 102, 103, or 104 depending on flash size - the compiler sets this, and it works for ALL AVR parts.
 Anything with it set to 103 has fully mapped flash.
-Anything with 102 has 64k, etc.
+Anything with 102 has 64k, and 104 indicates a part with 128k of flash - on megaTinyCore, it's always 103, because no parts have too much flash to map it all.
 * `__AVR_ARCH__ == 103` - All parts where all of the flash is mapped in the data space.
-This means Dx-series parts with 32k or less of flash, tinyAVR 0/1/2-series, and megaAVR 0-series.
+This means Dx and Ex-series parts with 32k or less of flash, tinyAVR 0/1/2-series, and megaAVR 0-series.
 * `__AVR_ARCH__ == 104` - Parts with 128Kb of flash, mapped flash is split into 4 sections (AVR128DA, AVR128DB).
 * `__AVR_ARCH__ == 102` - Parts with 64Kb of flash, mapped flash is split into 2 sections (AVR64DA, AVR64DB).